theidiotmachine/WA1/README.md

     1. [ ] map/foreach are macros
     1. [ ] more complex for loops (in, of)
 1. [ ] numbers
-    1. option 1 - everything is an f64 except for indexes which are i32 and the compiler figures it out
-    1. option 2 - everything is a fixed width 64 bit number excecpt for other things
+    [x] there is an i32 type, an i64 type and an 164 type; the compiler auto promotes i32 to the other two types
     1. colors are special and magic
 1. imports, exports
   1. imports need to be rolled into the function index map